 The scientific name for kennel cough is Canine Infectious Tracheobronchitis, or Canine Infectious Respiratory Disease (CIDR).
 Technically speaking, kennel cough is the equivalent of bronchitis for canines.

 Kennel cough is a disease that affects a dog’s trachea and bronchial tubes.
-The virus, or bacteria, infect their upper respiratory system and it is highly contagious.
+The virus, or bacteria, infects their upper respiratory system and it is highly contagious.
 Canine bronchitis spreads very easily, through sneezing and coughing.

 What is the kennel cough?